 Across school, all children have a daily reading session.
 In Early Years and Key Stage One, this is a daily phonics session.

-The systematic synthetic phonics programme we use in school is called Letters and Sounds.
+The systematic synthetic phonics programme we use in school is called Little Wandle Revised Letters and Sounds.

 We use a range of reading material across the school to provide our children with the skills they need to become fluent readers.
-We use books drawn from a number of schemes which are ability banded and ‘free reading’ materials.
+We use Little Wandle Big Cat Phonics books for our earlier readers and once able to decode, books are drawn from a number of schemes which are ability banded and ‘free reading’ materials are available for our most confident readers.
 These are the books children take home to enjoy reading with their family or independently.

 At Forest Hills Primary School, we also draw upon a wider range of texts to promote a love of reading, which we believe is fundamental to our children’s future success.

 Whilst here at Forest Hills, our children’s reading journey commences through Little Wandle Letters and Sounds.
 We start this journey in Nursery, where children start to explore intial sounds.
 In Reception, children start the programme and we aim for children to complete phonics by the end of Year 1.

 Although your child will be taught to read at school, you can have a huge impact on their reading journey by continuing their practice at home.

 Your child will bring their reading practice book home to read with you, this will be at the correct phonic stage for your child.